 - 1. Minimum depth of the race course for all circuit classes up to 1000cc is 2 meter - 2.
 Minimum depth of the race course for cockpit classes up to 1000cc is 3 meter - 3.
-Minimum depth of the race course for all other classes is 4 meter - 4.
+Minimum depth of the race course for all other classes is 4 meter.
+For Formula 1, if the rescue boats are equipped with front crane device the minimum can be reduce to 2,50 meters. - 4.
 A PLAN to scale (1:500 ...
 1:2 000) with graphic scale representation and geographical north A3 color copy - 5.
 Coloured photographs of the surrounding area (banks, sea walls and others) - 6.
 Fully filled UIM official Questionnaire for Water Registration - 7.
 Environmental plan of the race event